AdobeDocs/commerce-merchant-services.en/help/data-connection/events.md

 role: Admin, Developer
 feature: Personalization, Integration, Eventing
 ---
-# Data Connection Events
+# [!DNL Data Connection] Events

-The following lists the Commerce events available when you install the Data Connection extension.
+The following lists the Commerce events available when you install the [!DNL Data Connection] extension.
 The data these events collect is sent to the Adobe Experience Platform edge.
 You can also create [custom events](custom-events.md) to collect additional data not provided out of the box.

 In addition to the data the following events collect, you also get [other data](https://experienceleague.adobe.com/docs/experience-platform/edge/data-collection/automatic-information.html) provided by the Adobe Experience Platform Web SDK.